SnowflakePowered/snowflakepowered.github.io/_posts/2017-5-8-progress-report-may-2017.md

 title: Snowflake Progress Report - May 2017
 ---

 It's been nearly a year since the last blog, mostly because I've been quite busy with other obligations that I haven't been able to work with Snowflake all that much.
 However, the last blog was in May of last year, and while working on a bunch of new features I haven't had time to write about them until now, so this 'progress report' is more of a recap of the last half-year of features.
-IBecause these changes were more under-the-hood, this article will be more of a devlog than a feature preview, and will be talking about the more technical details on how Snowflake is being built.
+Because these changes were more under-the-hood, this article will be more of a devlog than a feature preview, and will be talking about the more technical details on how Snowflake is being built.

 **If you know how to inject an overlay CEF on top of an arbitrary OpenGL/DirectX surface like the Steam Overlay, [please let me know!](https://github.com/SnowflakePowered/snowflake/issues/235)**